FitSNAP/FitSNAP/examples/Ta_PACE/README.md

 ## FitSnap3 Tantalum example

-This example will generate a potential for tantalum as published in Thompson, A.P. et. al, J. Comp.
-Phys.
-285 (2015) 316-330.
-This version of the tantalum potential uses the linear version of SNAP.
+This example will generate a potential for tantalum will be published soon.

 #### Running this example: